 First year Ph.D. students are generally supported on teaching assistantships; research assistantships are used to support continuing Ph.D. students.
 Some M.S. students are also supported in this way and a number of support opportunities in other university academic and administrative departments generally become available to Computer Science students each year.
+A limited number of fellowships to qualified students are also available.

-Assistants are assigned part-time duties in the undergraduate instructional program or in faculty-supervised research projects, but are still able to carry a full academic program.
-For a teaching assistant working 15-20 hours per week for the ten month academic year, the 2011/12 state rate for stipends is \$15,145 plus tuition remission and health benefits.
-In addition, the Department often adds to the state rate for incoming students in the form of a supplement.
-Thereafter, Ph.D. students are eligible for additional financial support through their research advisor.
-Research assistantships are typically valued at \$7,500-\$8,500 per semester, including the summer semester.
+Teaching or research assistants are assigned part-time duties in the undergraduate or graduate instructional program or in faculty-supervised research projects, but are still able to carry a full academic program.
+For a teaching assistant working 15-20 hours per week for the academic year (fall plus spring semesters), the 2013/14 state rate for stipends is \$17,145 plus tuition remission and health benefits.
+In addition, the Computer Science Department often adds to the state rate for incoming students in the form of a supplement.
+Beyond the first year, Ph.D. students are typically supported through their research advisor.
+Research assistantships are typically valued at \$8,000-\$8,500 per semester, including the summer semester, plus tuition remission and health benefits.
 Note that research assistantships are funded almost entirely from sponsored research grants, and the actual amount and availability may vary from year to year depending on the student's research area and advisor.

-Assistants and fellows also receive tuition awards.
+Assistants and fellows receive tuition awards.
 Out-of-state residents who are able to do so (U.S. citizens and permanent residents) must become New York residents during the first semester of their graduate studies in order to remain eligible for tuition awards.
 A full tuition award covers 12 credits per semester until advanced status (G4) is assigned after completion of 24 graduate credits.
 Thereafter the tuition award covers 9 credits per semester.
 Ph.D. students who reached the G5 status, must also register for 9 credits to be considered full-time.
 A student must be registered full time (i.e., for 12 or 9 credits, as appropriate) in order to receive tuition scholarship.
 Registering but not attempting a course (receiving the NR grade) is treated the same way as if the course was never registered for.